jijihohococo/ichi-orm/README.md

 ### LIMIT

-To make limit sql query, you can use "limit" function and put the integer into this function as shown as below
+To add a LIMIT clause to a SQL query, use the "limit" function and pass an integer to it, as shown below.

-In main query
+In a main query:
 ```php
 Blog::limit(1)->get();

 Blog::limit(1)->toArray();
 ```

-In subquery
+In subquery:
 ```php
 Blog::whereIn('id',function($query){
 	return $query->select(['id'])->limit(1)->get();